BruteDeepForce/RapidApi/README.md

 -Importing data from the database model

--To ensure the application of requests (Ip and Key) limited to 15 minutes
+-To ensure the application of requests (Ip and Key) limited to 15 minutes.
+Detection with middleware while the request is in the pipeline before it reaches the endpoint.

 -Generates API key for privacy and adds it to database synchronously (checks for the same key value)